rfshelley/Documentation/ref-docs/device-ref.rst

 .. note::

     Event history is limited to the last seven days.
-Methods that query devices for event history will only query the last seven days.
+Methods that query devices for Event history will only query the last seven days.
 This will be called out in those methods, but is good to be generally aware of.

 ----